 - high blood pressure

 There’s no cure for ADPKD yet.
-Your doctor may prescribe medications, lifestyle changes, and other options to help relieve symptoms and prevent complications.
+Your doctor may prescribe medications, lifestyle changes, and other interventions to help relieve symptoms and prevent complications.

 Read on to learn more about treatments and therapies for APDKD.

-The Food and Drug Administration (FDA) recently approved the medication tolvaptan (Jynarque) to treat ADPKD.
+In 2018, the Food and Drug Administration (FDA) approved the medication tolvaptan (Jynarque) to treat ADPKD.

 This medication helps slow the growth of cysts that occur with ADPKD.
 This helps limit kidney damage and reduce the risk of kidney failure.

 There’s a risk of liver injury or drug interaction when taking tolvaptan.
 Work with a doctor who specializes in kidney health for the best outcome.

 Tolvaptan can only be used in adults who have:

 - stage 2 or 3 chronic kidney disease at the start of treatment